On resolution of 1-dimensional foliations on 3-manifolds: On persistent nilpotent singularities

+\begin{prop} Let $\fol$ be a (germ of) singular $1$-dimensional foliation defined on a neighborhood of the origin in $\C^3$.
+Assume that $\fol$ cannot be transformed into a foliation all of whose singular points are elementary by means of a finite sequence of blow-ups with centers contained in the singular set of the corresponding foliations.
+Then, up to performing a finite sequence of blow-ups as above, the foliation $\fol$ possesses a formal separatrix $S$ giving rise to a sequence of infinitely near singular points and such that none of the points in this sequence is elementary. \end{prop}

-\begin{proof}[Proof of Theorem D] Assume that $\fol$ is singular foliation on $(\C^3, 0)$ whose singularity cannot be resolved by blow-ups centered at the singular set of $\fol$.
-Proceeding as in \cite{CanoRoche}, cf. the discussion in the introduction, let $S$ denote a formal separatrix of $\fol$ giving rise to a sequence of infinitely near singular points.
+\begin{proof}[Proof of Theorem~\ref{Microlocalversion_TheoremA}] Assume that $\fol$ is singular foliation on $(\C^3, 0)$ whose singularity cannot be resolved by blow-ups centered at the singular set of $\fol$.
+Owing to Proposition~\ref{BasedonCano_Roche_Spivakovsky}, let $S$ denote a formal separatrix of $\fol$ giving rise to a sequence of (non-elementary) infinitely near singular points.
 Next apply a sequence of one-point blow-ups to $S$ and to its transform.
 Since the multiplicity of the corresponding foliations along the transforms of $S$ form a monotone decreasing sequence, this sequence becomes constant after a finite number of steps.
 Denoting by $\fol_k$ (resp. $S_k$) the corresponding foliation (resp. transform of $S$), there follows that $\fol_k$ has a nilpotent singular point at the point in the exceptional divisor selected by $S_k$.
 Furthermore, owing to Remark~\ref{WhynoonepointblowupConditions}, the multiplicity in question does decrease even if blow-ups centered at (smooth) singular curves are allowed.
 Thus the mentioned nilpotent singular point of $\fol_k$ is a persistent one, i.e. it satisfies the conditions in Definition~\ref{definitionpersistentnilpotent}.
 The results of the present section can now be applied to this singular point and the statement follows from Theorem~\ref{normalformpersistentnilpotent}. \end{proof}